 Should you want to stay near Tipton Park and its neighbor, Eagle View Park, there are several hotels nearby.
 One that is perfect for the whole family is the Hampton Inn & Suites Bloomington – Normal.
-At the Hampton Inn, you get an indoor swimming pool, free breakfast, and are conveniently only a mile from the children’s museum.
+At the Hampton Inn, you get an indoor swimming pool and free breakfast, and you are conveniently only a mile from the children’s museum.

 See Related: Best National Parks to Visit in the US